DAN MURPHY SCULPTOR

 My 45th year as a full time metal sculptor has begun.
 In 1976, while a student at UNC's School of Law, I completed my first sculpture.
 During that summer, I took my work to New York and got a good response, so I decided to be an artist.

 By 1978, my work was being shown from NYC to San Francisco, and is now in private collections in nearly every state and in many other countries.
-Movie use of my work started in 1979, totaling more than 20 times that I know of, including a new TV series use in 2018 (The Gifted).
+Movie use of my work started in 1979, totaling more than 20 times that I know of.
 My first national award came in 2002.